Parents and Guests of First-Year Students

 - Create a file and bring a notebook and pen.
 You will receive a great deal of information as it relates to your student’s college experience through presentations, and also through various publications.
 Write down questions before and during orientation as there are many staff members around to help make sure you leave with no question unanswered.

 - Discuss academic expectations with your student before orientation.
 There will be presentations about your student’s major, the academic college to which it belongs, and the University College for both you and your student.
-However, the student will meet one-on-one with their academic advisor to schedule spring classes.
+However, the student will meet one-on-one with their academic advisor to schedule fall classes.
 Parents/Guests are not permitted to join students in their academic advising session.
-You should work with your student to fill out the Academic Advising Worksheet before you come, so your student has your input on the types of classes you think they should take, but more importantly, what classes interest them the most and will help them graduate in four years.
-Also learn about our Sycamore Graduation Guarantee to help your student stay on track and graduate in four years.
+You should work with your student to fill out the Academic Advising Worksheet (come back soon for the Fall 2018 worksheet) before you come, so your student has your input on the types of classes you think they should take, but more importantly, what classes interest them the most and will help them graduate in four years.
+Also, see the Sycamore Graduation Guarantee.

 - Dress comfortably.
-Chances are it will be cold outside, wear weather appropriate clothing.
+Chances are it will be hot outside, yet the rooms inside will be chilly.
 Light jackets are helpful for indoors.
-Umbrellas are always a good idea in December and January.
-Wear comfortable walking shoes, as you will be walking around campus.
+Umbrellas are always a good idea in summer months.
+Wear comfortable shoes, as you will be walking around campus.
 We do our best to provide reasonable accommodations.
-If you or another guest attending orientation has a specific need, please be sure to let a staff member know when you arrive.
+If you or another guest attending orientation has a specific need, please be sure to let us know two weeks in advance so we can do our best to accommodate you.

-- Bring some money.
-A light continental breakfast will be offered before the opening session as well as lunch.
+- Eat breakfast and bring some money.
+Refreshments will be offered before the opening session as well as lunch.

 - Stay for the duration of the program.
 The Freshman New Student Orientation is a full day process.
 It is required that students attend all sessions.
 Students will not be excused for any reason.
 The sessions that are designed for parents and guests are optional but highly encouraged.